 It turns out that this persistent fun fact is actually a myth!
 Different breeds of dogs age differently and size can also play an important role.
 For example, smaller dogs typically live longer than large dogs.
 It’s definitely true that dogs mature much faster than humans, but this changes over their lifespan and can’t be covered by a blanket 7 year rule.
-Wide Open Pets suggests that the first year of a dog’s life equals 15 human years, but that this tapers off after the first 12 months.

 Still want to do the maths?
 A more accurate way of calculating doggie age is subtracting two from your dog’s current age, multiplying it by four and adding 21.